coreos/tectonic-docs/Documentation/admin/user-management.md

 # User Management through Tectonic Identity

-## Overview

-Tectonic Identity is an authentication service for both Tectonic Console and `kubectl` and allows these components to talk to the API server on an end user's behalf.
-All Tectonic clusters also enable Role Based Access Control (RBAC) which uses the user information produced by Identity to enforce permissions.
+Tectonic Identity is an authentication service for both Tectonic Console and `kubectl`, and allows these components to talk to the API server on an end user's behalf.
+All Tectonic clusters also enable Role-Based Access Control (RBAC) which uses the user information produced by Identity to enforce permissions.

-This document describes managing users and access control in Tectonic.
+This document describes using the Tectonic Identity config file to
+* Edit the Tectonic Identity config file
+* Create a static user
+* Create a Service Account to manage in-cluster API access

+For information on creating other account types, see:
+* Creating user roles
+* Creating user accounts
+* Creating service accounts

 ## Identity Configuration

 Tectonic Identity pulls all its configuration options from a config file stored in a `ConfigMap`, which admins can view and edit using `kubectl`.
-As a precaution, it's recommended to use the administrative kubeconfig in their [downloaded `assets.zip`][assets-zip] when editing Identity's config in case of misconfiguration.
+As a precaution, use the administrative kubeconfig in the  [downloaded `assets.zip`][assets-zip] when editing Identity's config in case of misconfiguration.

 First, backup the existing config using `kubectl`: